 Federal CBD Law

 Before we go on, we’ll need to touch on the monumental impact that the Agriculture Improvement Act of 2018 has had on CBD law across the United States.
 Prior to the moment that President Trump signed this legislation into law, industrial hemp was considered to be a cannabis product, and any hemp derivatives, including CBD, were considered to be federally illegal.
-Now, however, CBD is in the clear: This healing substance is no longer considered to be a Schedule I drug.
+Now, however, CBD is in the clear: This popular substance is no longer considered to be a Schedule I drug.

 The passage of this legislation, however, doesn’t mean that the United States Food and Drug Administration (FDA) has given up on regulating CBD.
 FDA Commissioner Scott Gottlieb has made it very clear that the FDA will continue to keep an eye on CBD, but the importance of the 2018 Farm Bill for CBD producers and users across the country can’t be understated: CBD is now a federally legal substance, and it’s up to the states to determine how they will regulate industrial hemp-derived products.